Propylparaben: Cosmetic

 Propylparaben is one of the most commonly used paraben in cosmetic formulation.
 It can be found in moisturizers, shampoos, conditioners, makeups, shaving products, and many more.
 In cosmetic products, propylparaben is typically combined with other parabens (such as methylparaben) or other preservatives to protect against a broader range of microorganisms.
 The chemical stability in room temperature and wide pH range (4.5–7.5) is advantageous to prolong a product shelf life.
 Under FDA regulations, the maximum use of concentration for propylparaben is 25%.
+The European Commission has established a maximum concentration of 0.14% for propyl paraben when used alone and 0.8% for total parabens in cosmetic products.
 However, cosmetics do not require testing by the FDA prior to sale.
 While there is no conclusive evidence of harm to human health from propylparaben, more cosmetic companies are creating paraben-free lines, specifically in shampoos.
 Since parabens can easily absorb through skin, daily use is believed to cause toxic accumulation in the body that might be harmful.
 Some people may also experience allergic reaction to parabens including redness, irritation, itchiness, flaking, and hives.